 Rates are valid through May 18th, 2022.
 Book by May 18th, 2022 and we will provide $200 onboard credit to each Veranda and Aqua class cabin and $100 onboard credit to ocean view and inside cabins.
 Your rate will also include a classic unlimited beverage package, crew gratuities and an unlimited wi-fi package.

 Taxes and port fees are $210 per person for this sailing and will be added to the cabin rates.

-Cabin space is limited and we are anticipating this sailing will sell out!
-To make a reservation use the online reservation request below, or contact Rick Scadlock by text or phone at 425-501-4206, or send a message on facebook messenger, or email firstname.lastname@example.org.
+Cabin space is limited To make a reservation please contact Rick Scadlock by text or phone at 425-501-4206, or send a message on facebook messenger, or email firstname.lastname@example.org.

-Trip Cancelation and Travel Protection plans are available for our sailing, they provide comprehensive travel protection and trip cancelation protection and cover your entire trip including the air, cruise and land portions of your journey.
+Trip Cancelation and Travel Protection plans are available for our sailing, they provide comprehensive protection to cover your entire trip including the air, cruise and land portions of your journey.